pyLiveNodes/LN-Studio/README.md

 I recommend basing your code on the [example project repo](https://gitlab.csl.uni-bremen.de/livenodes/example-project) and adjusting what you need.
 The project also includes a guide on how to setup Smart-Studio.

 To install Smart-Studio:
-1. Install PyQTAds: `conda install -c conda-forge pyqtads`
-2. install Smart-Studio via pip (or conda if you like): `pip install smart_studio --extra-index-url https://package_puller:8qYs4hBAsmAHJ5AdS_y9@gitlab.csl.uni-bremen.de/api/v4/groups/368/-/packages/pypi/simple`.
+1. install Smart-Studio via pip (or conda if you like): `pip install smart_studio --extra-index-url https://package_puller:8qYs4hBAsmAHJ5AdS_y9@gitlab.csl.uni-bremen.de/api/v4/groups/368/-/packages/pypi/simple`.

+For Development:
+1. install Smart-Studio via pip (or conda if you like): `pip install -e . --extra-index-url https://package_puller:8qYs4hBAsmAHJ5AdS_y9@gitlab.csl.uni-bremen.de/api/v4/groups/368/-/packages/pypi/simple`.

 ### Docs